rschristopher/ischristtrue.com/src/truth.md

 Maybe we revert back to
  secular liberalism, and find
  ourselves yearning for the
- comforts of religious
+ comforts of ancient religious
- systems we just can't
+ beliefs we just can't
  bring ourselves to literally believe.

 For what is belief other than how we act in the face of the pain and suffering of life?
 What is it that we actually believe?
+And why do none of the
+ modern belief systems
-And why do none of these systems we espouse have any foundational answers and always seem to bring us further and further away from those fundamental questions we originally wanted answers to?
+ have any foundational answers
+ and always seem to bring us
+ further and further away
+ from those fundamental questions we originally wanted to answer?

 > *the light, the light<br />